Managing Users and Subjects

 |User Category Menu|

 When users are assigned, Synapse is able to store windows layouts for each user and for each experiment.
 Runtime configuration settings can also be saved by user and experiment and this information becomes part of the 'best' persistence, that is, the best persistence is the most recent runtime settings for the current experiment AND the current user.
-See Window Layouts, Runtime, and Persistence, below.
+See Using Persistence with Users and Subjects below.